groq/mlagility/docs/tools_user_guide.md

 ### Devices

-Specify a list of device types that will be used for benchmarking.
+Specify a device type that will be used for benchmarking.

 Usage:
-- `benchit benchmark INPUT_FILES --devices TYPE`
+- `benchit benchmark INPUT_FILES --device TYPE`
   - Benchmark the model(s) in `INPUT_FILES` on a locally installed device of type `TYPE` (eg, a locally installed Nvidia device).
-- `benchit benchmark INPUT_FILES --devices [TYPE ...]`
-  - Benchmark the model(s) in `INPUT_FILES` across all provided device types.

 Valid values of `TYPE` include:
 - `x86` (default): Intel and AMD x86 CPUs.